 Canadians elect municipal politicians to govern our communities in the public interest.
-However, local elected representatives at the municipal level sometimes find their hands tied by international trade agreements that are signed by upper levels of government with little or no consultation with the public, such as the North American Free Trade Agreement (NAFTA).
-Given we experience the full reality of the commitments made in these agreements in the communities where we live and work, trade agreements should be negotiated transparently and with full public consultation.
+However, local elected representatives can find their hands tied by international trade agreements that are signed by upper levels of government with little or no consultation with the public, such as the North American Free Trade Agreement (NAFTA).
+We all experience the impact of these agreements in the communities where we live and work.
+Trade agreements should be negotiated transparently and with full public consultation.

 Status of CETA

 For years, CUPE and other civil society organizations have raised the alarm about CETA, the Comprehensive Economic and Trade Agreement between Canada and the European Union.
 The Canadian government has signed CETA despite concerns voiced by millions of people who understand this agreement (and others like it) are mostly about expanding corporate rights.
-Legislation to enact CETA is imminent in Canada.
+CETA came into force provisionally in Canada on September 21, 2017.

-It’s important for municipal leaders to understand that while CETA is likely to be enacted in 2018, it will only be “provisionally applied.”
-This means key parts of the deal will only come into force once all 28 EU national governments have ratified the pact (plus some subnational governments like Wallonia, which have questioned the benefits of CETA).
-The most troubling part of CETA – the Investor Court System, which would allow private corporations to sue governments, and other investment protection chapters – will not immediately be in effect.
-This is a huge victory for the public interest.
+It’s important for municipal leaders to understand the “provisional” nature of CETA’s implementation in Canada.
+Key parts of the deal will only come into force once all 28 EU national governments have ratified the pact (plus some subnational governments like Wallonia, which have questioned the benefits of CETA).
+The most troubling part of CETA – the Investor Court System, which would allow private corporations to sue governments, and other investment protection chapters – is not in effect.
+This is a major victory for the public interest.

-Any private extra-judicial arbitration system (whether it is called an Investor Court or Investor-State Dispute Settlement system) gives transnational corporations excessive power to undermine the authority of elected officials to enact laws.
+Any private extra-judicial arbitration system gives transnational corporations excessive power to undermine the authority of elected officials to enact laws.
 Our elected representatives should make regulations and policies that protect the public interest, including on the environment, labour rights, health and safety standards, climate policy, and the sustainability and safety of our food supply.
 Elected officials should not have to fear that their decisions might trigger lawsuits from investors in special courts outside our legal system.

 Status of the TPP

-The Trans-Pacific Partnership was signed between 12 nations including Canada and the United States.
-However, the US withdrawal from the TPP has stalled the pact.
+The Trans-Pacific Partnership, now renamed the “Comprehensive and Progressive” Trans-Pacific Partnership (CPTPP), was signed in March 2018.
+However, the US withdrawal from the original TPP has significantly diminished the supposed benefits Canada was to receive by joining this trade agreement.
 Access to the US economy was used as a bargaining chip to encourage the other countries in the TPP to give up control on a wide range of issues.
-Canada, for instance, had agreed to begin negotiations to include subnational government procurement in the TPP, within three years of the agreement coming into force.
+Canada, for instance, will begin negotiations to include subnational government procurement in the TPP within three years of the agreement coming into force.

 The final trade deal for municipal officials to be concerned about is NAFTA.
 The United States is insisting on renegotiating NAFTA.
-Leaked drafts of America’s objectives show that when it comes to Canada, the US is interested in access to government procurement.
-Wilbur Ross, the nominated United States Trade Representative, is on the record stating that the US will go into all trade negotiations assuming trade commitments made in the TPP are on the table.
+When it comes to government procurement, the US would like to limit Canada’s access to its markets (under a variation of Buy America policies) while demanding disproportionately higher access to Canadian public procurement.
+Though they have pulled out of the TPP, US negotiators have made it clear they are assuming trade commitments made in the TPP are on the table in NAFTA.
 So, the fact that Canada had agreed to negotiate subnational procurement as part of the TPP makes this a primary target for the Americans.

-Canadian municipalities – and other subnational entities such as Canadian provinces, school boards and districts, health regions and provincial hydro monopolies – should be deeply worried about what this means for service contracts and purchasing.
+Canadian municipalities and other subnational entities such as provinces, school boards and districts, health regions and provincial hydro monopolies should be concerned about the impact on service contracts and purchasing.
 The thresholds that Canada has already agreed to with the EU in CETA, for instance, are so low as to severely restrict the ability of local authorities to enact “buy local” policies that aim to promote regional economic development or maintain environmental sustainability.

 Impacts on public services and local governments

+Most Canadians do not want ineffective or potentially harmful trade deals.
 What people want are better services and more access to them.
 For instance, health care is a top-of-mind concern for most Canadians and every level of government.
 Yet the patent extensions that Canada has agreed to in CETA will inevitably lead to rising drug prices for everyone.
 Some experts estimate that the increased cost of pharmaceuticals in Canada will be as much as $2 billion per year.
-Such rising costs for drugs will mean increased pressure on provincial treasuries which will impact municipal transfers and programs.
+Higher drug costs create increased pressure on provincial budgets, which in turn will impact municipal transfers and programs.

-Municipalities in Canada have long been concerned by trade agreements that give corporate sweeping new powers and rights.
+Municipalities in Canada have long been concerned by trade agreements that give corporations sweeping new powers and rights.
 More than 70 municipalities passed resolutions against CETA.
-That was part of the widespread public mobilization that has kept CETA from being fully applied.
+That was part of the widespread trans-continental mobilization that has kept CETA from being fully applied.

-Public outcry also derailed the TPP, as US voters voiced their dissatisfaction with corporate profit-seeking at the expense of communities.
-The renegotiation of NAFTA is being driven by similar feelings among disenchanted Americans.
-However, it is also an opportunity to protect democratic decision making.
-Municipalities can use their influence to demand that Canada does not agree to open government procurement to American investors as part of any renegotiations.
+Public outcry derailed the TPP in the US, and NAFTA’s renegotiation is being driven by similar feelings among disenchanted Americans.
+Municipalities have an opportunity to protect democratic decision making, using their influence to demand that Canada does not open government procurement to American investors as part of any renegotiations.

-For more information on NAFTA renegotiations and updates on CETA, and the TPP, see https://cupe.ca/trade
+For more information on NAFTA renegotiations and updates on CETA and the TPP, see cupe.ca/trade